15 Iconic Places to Eat in Mobile, AL

 Chris Andrews | March 8,2021

 Mobile has an abundance of great restaurants and many of those have stood the test of time.
-Despite changing food trends, world wars, culture wars, and pandemics these 15 places to eat have solidified their mark on Mobile’s food scene.
+Despite changing food trends, world wars, culture wars, pandemics, and new restaurants popping up all over town, these 15 places to eat have solidified their mark on Mobile’s food scene.

 (For this list, iconic is labeled as any restaurant or place to eat that has been open for 25 years.)